ConduitIO/conduit/docs/writing-a-connector-guidelines.md

 repository [template](https://github.com/ConduitIO/conduit-connector-template/)
-for Conduit connectors provides a basic project setup that includes placeholders for the source connector code, destination connector code, connector specifications, and an example of a configuration, etc.
+for Conduit connectors provides a basic project setup that includes placeholders for the source connector code, destination connector code, connector specifications, an example of a configuration, etc.

 Also included is a `Makefile` with commonly used target, GitHub workflow for linting the code, running unit tests, automatically merging minor dependabot